stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/pagesetup/get_multiplepages/_index.md

 title: Aspose::Words::PageSetup::get_MultiplePages method
 linktitle: get_MultiplePages
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::PageSetup::get_MultiplePages method.
-For multiple page documents, gets or sets how a document is printed or rendered so that it can be bound as a booklet in C++.
+description: 'Aspose::Words::PageSetup::get_MultiplePages method.
+For multiple page documents, gets or sets how a document is printed or rendered so that it can be bound as a booklet in C++.'
 type: docs
 weight: 2700
 url: /cpp/aspose.words/pagesetup/get_multiplepages/